 Orion on Orpington – has great reviews and is pretty affordable in comparison to other apartment complexes.

-Victoria Place– has a range of options for floor plans and is very close to Waterford shopping plaza.
+Victoria Place– has a range of options for floor plans and is very close to the Waterford shopping plaza.

 Northview has also been recommended since it has some great study spots and is also five minutes away behind the UCF stadium.

 The Villages at Science Drive – is big, quiet, fairly priced and located five minutes from campus.

 Rexford – neighbors with Victoria’s Place and feels very luxurious.